WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 ### Right of access to documents

-- The average score for the expert indicator of **right of access to documents** among the 27 EU Member States is 0.67 (<a class="crossref" href="#R1F76">Figure 7</a>).
+- The average score for the expert indicator of **right of access to documents** among the 27 EU Member States is 0.67 (<a class="crossref" href="#R1F76">Figure 77</a>).
 Country-level scores range from 0.83 in Sweden to 0.52 in Romania.
-- In 14 Member States, the majority of respondents agree that **local authorities provide people with information about their rights** (<a class="crossref" href="#R1F77">Figure 78</a>), while in 9 EU countries, most respondents believe that **local authorities provide information in a simple, easy-to-read way** (<a class="crossref" href="#R1F78">Figure 79</a>).
+- In 14 Member States, the majority of respondents agree that **local authorities provide people with information about their rights** (<a class="crossref" href="#R1F77">Figure 78</a>), while in nine EU countries, most respondents believe that **local authorities provide information in a simple, easy-to-read way** (<a class="crossref" href="#R1F78">Figure 79</a>).
-- In 21 Member States, the majority of respondents agree that **local authorities make information easy to find online**, yet only in 1 Member State, Poland, do the majority of people agree that this **information is easy to find without using the internet, such as using leaflets or posters** (<a class="crossref" href="#R1F79">Figure 80</a>).
+- In 21 Member States, the majority of respondents agree that **local authorities make information easy to find online**, yet only in one Member State, Poland, do the majority of people agree that this **information is easy to find without using the internet, such as using leaflets or posters** (<a class="crossref" href="#R1F79">Figure 80</a>).
 - Fewer than half of respondents in every country surveyed (data was not collected in Ireland for these questions) believe it is likely that **government agencies would grant information requests related to copies of government contracts or to detailed budget figures of government agencies** (<a class="crossref" href="#R1F80">Figure 81</a>).
 In most Member States, people tend to agree it is easier  to access budget figures than government contracts.

 ### Right to petition